baabelfish/dotfiles/README.md

 dotfiles
 ========

-First of all, I must state that not everything in this repo is produced by me.
+First of all, I must state that not everything in this repo was originally produced by me.

 Dependencies